suavebajaj/gcp-diskdetails/README.md

 chmod +x scripname.sh

-Do a GCP auth login
+Do a gcloud auth login

 Run the script from the terminal